Enter Bird's Name in Search Box:

-Parulas have some of the most astonishing colours of all the birds in North America.
+The parulas have some of the most astonishing colours of all the birds in North America.
 You would expect to see such glorious colours on birds from the tropics.
-Parulas are members of the warbler family and these very small forest birds are most often found singing and foraging for their foods high up in the crowns of the trees.
+The parulas are members of the warbler family and these very small forest birds are most often found singing and foraging for their food high up in the crowns of the trees.
 They can be found closer to the forest floor during their spring and fall migrations.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Whos Who has proudly been bringing Canadas iconic wildlife directly into Canadians homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.

 Avibase - the world bird database This site provides the user with a complete list of bird species, broken down per country, or in the example of the US or Canada, per state and province.
 Here, bird species names are available in other languages, a great asset to be used as a translation of foreign bird names.